veselov/fluentd-jdk-handler/README.md

 Any character can be escaped from current level of processing by specifying backslash (`\ `) character in front of it.
 To insert backslash itself, simply escape it (`\\` parses as `\ `).
-Escaping must be done on multiple levels if need to escape nested structures, i.e. the text is "unescaped" when:
+Escaping must be done on multiple levels if it's needed to escape nested structures, i.e., the text is "unescaped" when:
 * items are extracted
 * field, type, format are extracted
 * contents of format are extracted